 After more than five years, the Egyptian photojournalist and CPJ International Press Freedom Awardee Mahmoud Abou Zeid, known as Shawkan, was finally freed from Tora prison on March 4, 2019.
 However, he has spent every night since in police custody, due to the conditions attached to his release.

-Shawkan was released under "police observation,” meaning that for five years he must report daily to a police station at 6 p.m., according to news reports.
+Shawkan was released under "police observation,” meaning that for five years he must report daily to a police station at 6 p.m.
 It is left to the discretion of the officer on duty as to whether he spends the night in the station’s cells, which so far has happened every time he has reported, according to a relative, who spoke with CPJ on condition of anonymity for fear of retribution.
 The journalist is also prohibited from managing his financial assets and property for five years, according to news reports.

-Because of the restrictions, Shawkan has been unable to work as a journalist, according to the U.K.-based Media Legal Defence Initiative, and a family member who spoke with CPJ in late 2022.
+Because of the restrictions, Shawkan has been unable to work as a journalist, according to the U.K.-based Media Defence Initiative, and a family member who spoke with CPJ in late 2022.
 The Media Defence Initiative has also chronicled Shawkan’s treatment under “police observation,” saying in a 2019 appeal to the United Nation’s Working Group on Arbitrary Detention that he is often insulted and required to clean the station and lacks bedding, food, and water.

 Shawkan went on trial in December 2015 in a case that included more than 700 defendants.
 The photographer was charged with weapons possession, illegal assembly, murder, and attempted murder, according to court documents.